Skip to content

 Published Last updated 9 min read

 You can run OpenAI Codex CLI on your phone today, iPhone or Android.
 The fastest path: install Cosyra for iOS or Cosyra for Android, sign in, and type codex in the terminal.
 We pre-install Codex CLI in an Ubuntu 24.04 container in the cloud, so there is no Node install, no Termux ARM headaches, no SSH tunnel to babysit.
 Add your OpenAI API key, describe what you want, review the diff.
-Free trial, 10 hours or 7 days, no credit card.
+1 hour free on signup, no credit card.

 This guide was written by the Cosyra team.
 We tested Codex CLI on iPhone and Android via Cosyra, plus the two main alternatives, in April 2026.
-Where we make competitor claims, they are dated 2026-04-16.
+The hands-on numbers below are dated 2026-04-16; we re-verified the install command, the host platforms, and the four distinct surfaces sharing the "Codex" name on 2026-05-19.

 What is OpenAI Codex CLI?